 Tripadvisor is where we start our accommodation research.
 Again once we have narrowed down the options, we almost always make our final booking direct with the accommodation provider.
 We find searching via the map feature in Tripadvisor to be super handy for minimising our transport needs by booking accommodation close to attractions.

-There are some destinations where you need to go old school and carry around a guidebook.
-Cuba and Myanmar are prime examples of places we’ve been in the last 18 months where a physical book is a must due to poor or non-existent internet and general lack of reliable tourist information.
+There are some destinations where you need to go old school and carry around a guidebook (or at least a digital one on your favourite device).
+Cuba and Myanmar are prime examples of places we’ve been in the last 18 months where a physical book/digital download is a must due to poor or non-existent internet and general lack of reliable tourist information.
 Most travellers agree Lonely Planet is still the best brand of guides out there.

 Once we’ve established a to-do list for our trips, particularly road trips, I create a Google My Map with the attractions plotted.
 As we book accommodation or receive recommendations such as a good coffee shop, I add them to the map, colour coding the pins.
 I can also plot routes to travel between locations, to find out the time and distance we need to travel.
 You can see below our weekend in Niagara Falls including attractions on the U.S. and Canadian side of the Falls, our accommodation and local wineries.
 Click on the rectangular icon in the top right corner to open the full map with key in Google My Maps.